Forgotten hero of Maine's famed sea fight finally gets a headstone

 The pension office paper trail helped Glatz convince the U.S. Department of Veterans Affairs that Drinkwater was a genuine disabled veteran.
 Romano then dug up a newspaper obituary for Drinkwater saying he died July 30, 1834, at age 92.
 He matched it to a now-missing grave marker recorded in a 1970s headstone survey of the cemetery.

 With all the complicated paperwork now out of the way, Drinkwater’s new marker in the ground and a fitting dedication ceremony planned, Glatz is already looking forward to his next veteran’s stone.
-This time it will be for Maine’s first West Point graduate, Asa Bradford, who died in New York during the War of 1812.
+This time it will be for Maine’s first West Point graduate, Henry A. Hobart of Gardiner, who died in New York during the War of 1812.

 His remains were never recovered, so there is more red tape, Glatz said.
 VA rules say they need a descendant to request the stone.
 So he found a fourth cousin eight times removed in Portland.

-Note: Correction: An earlier version of this report misstated the name of Henry A. Hobart, a Maine soldier who died in New York during the War of 1812.